frankligy/BayesTS/README.md

 ## Citation

+- If you are using Version 1:

 Li, Guangyuan, Anukana Bhattacharjee, and Nathan Salomonis.
 2023.
 “Quantifying Tumor Specificity Using Bayesian Probabilistic Modeling for Drug Target Discovery and Prioritization.” bioRxiv. https://www.biorxiv.org/content/10.1101/2023.03.03.530994v1

+Guangyuan Li et al. ,Splicing neoantigen discovery with SNAF reveals shared targets for cancer immunotherapy.Sci.
+Transl.
+Med.16,eade2886(2024).DOI:10.1126/scitranslmed.ade2886 (https://www.science.org/doi/10.1126/scitranslmed.ade2886)

+- If you are using Version 2 (Current Version):

+Quantifying tumor specificity using Bayesian probabilistic modeling for drug and immunotherapeutic target discovery, In Revision

 ## Contact